Romania 2007

 more than 140 bears attacked each other because of hunger.

-Other stamps are:
+Other stamps of the set are:

-The postage stamp having the face value of RON 0.40 illustrates the
+- The postage stamp having the face value of RON 0.40 illustrates the

 inside of the Altar Rock cave of Bihorului Mountains.